 The Chinese catalpa thrives in Midwestern urban environments.
+It has showy blossoms that appear in the spring, followed by bean-like seed pods.
 This tree can withstand a range of soil types, including wet and dry conditions, which makes it useful in difficult sites such as moist low spots and dry sites with poor soils.

 - Zone 5